-In the latest version of the COMSOL Multiphysics Heat Transfer Module, external radiation sources can be defined in 3D for all physics user interfaces via the new solar position option.
-You can easily define the direction and intensity of the sun’s incident radiation based on the latitude and longitude position on the Earth, the date, and the time with this new option.
-(The solar position is only based on the position on the Earth, not any other planet or the moon, but it is fine for airplanes and might work for a satellite orbiting close to the Earth).
+As of version 4.3 of the COMSOL Multiphysics® software and add-on Heat Transfer Module, external radiation sources can be defined in 3D for all physics user interfaces via the Solar Position option.
+You can easily define the direction and intensity of the sun’s incident radiation based on the latitude and longitude position on Earth, the date, and the time with this new option.
+(The solar position is only based on the position on Earth, not any other planet or the moon, but it is fine for airplanes and might work for a satellite orbiting close to Earth).

 The refractive index parameter has also been implemented to enable modeling of radiation through glass, water, and other media with a refractive index different than 1.0.
 Additionally, radiative heat transfer between thin structures is now possible when surface-to-surface radiation is used together with the Thin Conductive Shell user interface.
 This is great news for those involved in heat transfer projects.

 So long, dense meshes!
 Thin walls can now be represented as interior boundaries instead of having to define a solid domain with a wall boundary condition on both sides.
-A wall condition can be defined between two fluid domains with the Interior Wall, a new boundary condition available in the Conjugate Heat Transfer and Non-Isothermal Flow interfaces.
+A wall condition can be defined between two fluid domains with the Interior Wall boundary condition, which is available in the Conjugate Heat Transfer and Nonisothermal Flow interfaces.
 To read about more updates to the Heat Transfer Module, check out the 4.3 Release Highlights page.

 Example: Analyzing Thermal Bridges with Heat Transfer Simulation

 As an example, take a look at the following model, which represents part of a building, displaying its walls, floor, and a balcony (to the left).
 As you can see, the balcony creates a thermal bridge.